ADHD: Understanding Symptoms and Treatment

 Symptoms

 ADHD symptoms can manifest differently in individuals, and the severity can vary.
-The symptoms are typically categorized into two main types: inattentive symptoms and hyperactive-impulsive symptoms.
+The symptoms are typically categorised into two main types: inattentive symptoms and hyperactive-impulsive symptoms.
 Here are some common symptoms associated with ADHD:

 Inattentive symptoms: